military-mythology-and-legends

 Kusanagi, Muramasa, and the Armor of the Gods

-In Japanese mythology, a weapon is rarely a simple tool.
-It is a living entity with a spirit (tamashii), a history, and a will of its own.
-The greatest swords in Japanese history have taken on legendary status, often blurring the line between fact and fiction.
-The mythology of the samurai is, in many ways, a mythology of the sword.
+In Japanese mythology, a weapon is never a simple tool—it is a living entity with a spirit (tamashii), a history, and a will of its own.
+The greatest swords have taken on legendary status, blurring fact and fiction.

 The Regalia of Heaven: Kusanagi-no-Tsurugi

-Kusanagi-no-Tsurugi ("Grass-Cutting Sword") is the most famous and holiest sword in Japan.
-According to myth, it was found by the storm god Susanoo inside the tail of the eight-headed serpent Yamata-no-Orochi.
-Susanoo gave the sword to his sister, Amaterasu, and it eventually became one of the three Imperial Regalia of Japan.
-The sword's name derives from a later legend in which the hero Yamato Takeru used it to cut through a field of grass set on fire by a treacherous enemy.
-This sword is not just a weapon; it is a symbol of the Emperor's divine right to rule and the protection of the nation.
-It is kept at the Atsuta Shrine and is said to be so sacred that no one has seen it in centuries.
-Its existence anchors the samurai's martial identity to the very foundation of the Japanese state.
+Kusanagi-no-Tsurugi ("Grass-Cutting Sword") is the holiest sword in Japan.
+According to myth, Susanoo found it in the tail of the eight-headed serpent Yamata-no-Orochi and gave it to Amaterasu.
+It became one of the three Imperial Regalia, symbolizing the Emperor's divine right to rule.
+Its name derives from a later legend in which the hero Yamato Takeru used it to cut through a fiery grass field set by enemies.
+Kept at the Atsuta Shrine, it is so sacred that no one has seen it in centuries.
+This sword anchors the samurai's martial identity to the foundation of the Japanese state.

 Cursed Blades: The Legend of Muramasa

 If Kusanagi is the holy sword, the blades of the Muramasa school represent the dangerous, chaotic side of the warrior's art.
-The legendary swordsmith Muramasa Sengo lived in the Muromachi period.
-His swords became famous for their incredible sharpness and flawless construction.
-However, a myth grew that they were "evil" or "cursed" swords (yōtō) that possessed a bloodthirsty spirit.
-It was said that a Muramasa blade could not be sheathed until it had drawn blood.
-The Tokugawa shoguns, who unified Japan, were particularly wary of these swords.
-Tokugawa Ieyasu's grandfather and father were both killed with Muramasa blades, and Ieyasu himself was wounded by one.
-As a result, the shogunate viewed Muramasa swords as jinxed and discouraged their use.
-The legend of the cursed sword persists in popular culture, often contrasted with the virtuous blades of Masamune, another legendary smith whose swords are said to be peaceful and balanced, cutting through air and water without harming a hair.
-This yin-and-yang relationship between Masamune and Muramasa reflects the dual nature of the samurai: the ideal of the peaceful, righteous warrior versus the brutal reality of the killer.
+The legendary swordsmith Muramasa Sengo produced blades of incredible sharpness and flawless construction.
+But a myth grew that they were "evil" (yōtō) —cursed swords that possessed a bloodthirsty spirit, unable to be sheathed until drawing blood.
+The Tokugawa shoguns were particularly wary: Tokugawa Ieyasu's grandfather and father were both killed with Muramasa blades, and Ieyasu himself was wounded by one.
+The shogunate discouraged their use, viewing them as jinxed.
+The legend of the cursed sword persists, often contrasted with the virtuous blades of Masamune, another legendary smith whose swords are peaceful and balanced.
+This yin-and-yang relationship reflects the dual nature of the samurai: the ideal of the righteous warrior versus the brutal reality of the killer.

 The Armor as Spiritual Fortress